 - Run Command Prompt as administrator -> type diskpart, list disk, select disk *, and clean in order (press Enter button after each command).

-- Open MiniTool Partition Wizard -> select the SD card -> shift to Partition menu -> choose Format from submenu -> click on the OK button in Format Partition window -> press the Apply button in the main interface -> click on the Yes button in the Apply Changes window.
+- Open MiniTool Partition Wizard -> select the SD card -> Find Partition Management from the left pane -> choose Format Partition -> click on the OK button in Format Partition window -> press Apply -> click on the Yes button in the Apply Changes window.

 SD Card Is Dead